ashutoshmjain/gita/src/thought.md

 The idea to "write" and to write a lot - `Itihaas` (history) - led to first well engineered scripting language -`Bramhi Lipi`.
 Name suggests, the script was a gift of all pervading information - `Bramh`.
 And so were the scribing tools.
 Being coincidental, they built on each other - a three-way complementarity [^three] - new script, new tools to scribe and a narrative style never thought before -`Itihaas` (history).
 Thousands of years later, the opportunity arose again.
 Mark Twain claimed first ever typed manuscript - Adventures of Tom Sawyer.
 Curious as always, a new scribing machine he used - a typewriter with QWERTY layout.
 But he fell short on inventing his own script!
 Yet a masterpiece of American literature and the best-selling of Twain's works.

-There are many other examples where artifacts shine because of the dualities they resolve, but it is hard to find a three-way initiation of new - a prerequisite to manifest a universe - a new abstracted layer of conscious experience.
+There are many other examples where artifacts shine because of the unique qualities or the dualities they resolve, but it is hard to find a three-way initiation of new - a prerequisite to manifest a universe - a new abstracted layer of conscious experience.
 I looked at many path-breaking discoveries, but nothing really qualified - except for one in our recent past - though in a vastly different context.
 This time to introduce humanity to a digital experience.
 Need I say it too changed the world :

 <div style="padding-left:40px;font-size:0.9em;">

 "C" programming language and modern keyboards [^c] came into shape alongside Unix - a three-way complementarity.
 A new language, new input tools and a new scope - a portable operating system [POSIX](https://itsfoss.com/posix/)

 Legacy software and hardware were tied at the hip - made for each other.
 The idea of a portable operating system was beyond imagination.
 Despite industry-wide attempts to centralize, Unix-like systems run on wide variety of hardware architectures - from mainframes to smartphones.
 In a way, Unix fragmented itself to jailbreak the hardware.
 Birth of a self-contained digital layer.
 A user was assured of same set of utilities no matter what underlying physical circuitry.
+A separation of digital from physical.

 </div>